 3. Montparnasse Tower: Best Night Views of the Paris Skyline

 Montparnasse Tower holds the distinction of being Paris's only skyscraper, and there's a reason for that.
-After the Tower's completion in 1973, Parisians' outrage about its height and unattractive appearance caused the city to ban future construction of buildings over seven stories.
+After the Tower's completion in 1973, Parisians' outrage about its height and unattractive appearance caused the city to ban future construction of buildings or towers in Paris over seven stories.

 As a result, Montparnasse Tower offers sweeping panoramic views of the city from its top levels, unobstructed by any other nearby tall buildings.
-This is where you'll get the best views of the Paris skyline at night.
+This is where you'll get the best Paris sky views at night.

 With your admission ticket to the Montparnasse Tower Observatory, you get access to two locations: